 Who am I?

 I have the experience to help you both as an attorney and as the mother of a young daughter.
-And as someone who has navigated the legal system both as an advocate for families and as a client going through the second-parent adoption process after my partner gave birth to our beautiful baby girl.
+And as someone who has navigated the legal system both as an advocate for families and as a client going through the second-parent adoption process after my wife gave birth to our beautiful baby girl.

 I am an attorney …

-As an attorney I have represented clients in a variety of matters from small civil disputes to multi-million dollar litigation and from estate planning for both traditional and nontraditional couples to assisting suriviving heirs with the probate process.
+As an attorney I have represented clients in a variety of matters from small civil disputes to multi-million dollar litigation and from estate planning for both traditional and nontraditional couples to assisting surviving heirs with the probate process.
 I volunteer my time drafting estate plans for firefighters and law enforcement officers through the Wills for Heroes clinics.
 I also work on The Collaboration Project, a group of representatives from the diversity bar associations across Minnesota that plans and coordinates events for youth to learn about the legal system.